 - Where can I get more information on vegetarian and vegan diets?

 Quick GuideVegetarian Diet Pictures Slideshow: Becoming a Vegetarian

-What are the potential health problems from consuming a vegetarian and vegan diet?
+What are the potential dangers from consuming the various kinds of vegetarian and vegan diets?

-Many people believe that it's not possible to consume all of your necessary nutrients without meat in your diet.
-Vegetarian diets can be nutritionally balanced, but it will take some planning to do this.
+Cutting out meat is not all that it takes to follow a vegetarian diet.
+You need to remember that whenever you omit a food group you could potentially be missing some essential nutrients.
+All kinds of vegetarian diets can be nutritionally balanced, but it will take some planning to do this.
 Numerous studies have shown that poor meal planning is the cause of nutritional deficiencies in vegetarian diets, not the absence of animal foods.
 Well-balanced vegetarian diets have been approved for all stages of life, including pregnant and lactating women, children, adolescents, the elderly population, and competitive athletes.

 The nutrients for which you are at risk of not getting enough will depend on the foods that you have omitted from your diet.
 The following are the most common nutrients that may be lacking in a vegetarian diet.

 The American Heart Association recommends "consuming fish (particularly fatty fish) at least two times a week."
 The fat in fish provides the essential omega-3 fatty acids, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 The omega-3 supplements and the foods fortified with it have varying amount of EPA and/or DHA.
 Omega-3 fatty acids have been shown to slow the progression of atherosclerosis, reduce triglyceride levels, act as an anti-inflammatory agent, possibly help with depression and other personality disorders, and possibly thin the blood.
 There is ongoing research to determine if there are other health benefits.